dasch-swiss/dsp-ui-lib/README.md

 npm install
 ```

+### Run the application locally in dev mode with Live Reloading

+To make changes to the DSP-UI and have your changes reflected immediately upon saving, follow these steps:

+ - run `npm run build-watchful-lib-dev` from the project root directory
+ - open a new tab and `run npm run start` from the project root directory
+ - now, anytime you make a change to DSP-UI and save, the library will be re-built and the webpage will refresh and you will see the changes

 ### Run the application in productive mode

 To simulate a production environment, the application should be built with optimization and served locally